folkertdev/outmessage/README.md

 update : ChildMsg -> ChildModel -> (ChildModel, Cmd ChildMsg, OutMsg)
 ```

-In the parent's update function, this library takes care of turning the OutMsg into model changes and commands.
+In the parent's update function, this library takes care of turning the OutMsg into commands and model changes.

 ```elm
     Right rightMsg ->